 The Directors recommend that member interest should be paid on the shares issued under the 2021 share offer document calculated pro rata at the rate of 4% for the period for which the shares were in issuance (from 1 November 2021 or 1 January 2022) to 31 March 2022.

-To approve the resolution on the partial amendment of the Society's rules on Share Withdrawl (Rule 29a) to " All requests for withdrawls shall be processed and paid in accordance with the Society's Share Withdrawl policy as agreed by the Directors and communicated to Members from time to time".
+To approve the resolution on the partial amendment of the Society's rules on Share Withdrawl (Rule 29a) to " All requests for withdrawals shall be processed and paid in accordance with the Society's Share Withdrawal policy as agreed by the Directors and communicated to Members from time to time".

 To approve the resolution on the partial amendment of the Society's rules on Terms of Office of Elected Directors (Rule 67, lines 2-6) to "elected Directors shall retire from office if they were most recently elected at least two years and nine months before the annual general meeting date".